cbfrance/christopherbfrance.com/source/2005-06-01-community-informatics.html.markdown

 The Journal of Community Informatics, a new, academic approach to community technology, is now in its third issue.

 It has an informative, though often long-winded, selection of peer-reviewed articles.
-The field is new and often misunderstood or poorly defined -- which makes it much more interesting to read the various perspectives that the researcher-authors bring.
+The field is new and often misunderstood or poorly defined &mdash; which makes it much more interesting to read the various perspectives that the researcher-authors bring.

 <blockquote class="large">
 <a title="The Journal of Community Informatics" href="http://www.ci-journal.net/index.php">The Journal of Community Informatics</a>